connoryates/Alchemy-DataNews/README.md

 # LICENSE

-MIT - see license file
+Perl5 - see license file